vontell/Bility/README.md

 See the [bottom of this document for]() 1) screenshots and architecture figures

 ## Setup Instructions

+The project is setup as a monorepo, managed through the Gradle build system.
+Their is a top-level `build.gradle` file, as well as build files for each sub-project.
+Open the project within IntelliJ IDEA, and if you open the Gradle view / window, you should see **AndroidServer**, **BilityCore**, **BilityBuildSystem**, **BilityWebServer**, and **InternalBilityTester**.
+If these are not shown, make sure to add each `build.gradle` from each sub-project by click the '+' button.

 *Note, there is a `docker-compose.yml` file for setting up all of our services, but it does not work properly yet, so don't use this yet*